koenrane/KR-new-site/content/design.md

 Cryptographic timestamping
 : I concatenate the SHA-1 commit hashes of all commits being pushed to `main` and hash their concatenation with SHA-256.
 Using a slight variant of [`gwern`'s timestamping procedure](https://gwern.net/timestamping), I use [OriginStamp](https://originstamp.com/) to commit the SHA-256 hash to the blockchain by the next day.

 : By committing the hash to the blockchain, I provide cryptographic assurance that I have in fact published the claimed commits by the claimed date.
-This eliminates the possibility of undetectedly "hiding my tracks" by silently editing away incorrect or embarrassing claims after the fact, or by editing my commit history.
+This reduces (or perhaps eliminates) the possibility of undetectably "hiding my tracks" by silently editing away incorrect or embarrassing claims after the fact, or by editing my commit history.

 ## Extensive static analysis